shubham9411/blog/_posts/2014-06-04-using-monit-to-get-email-alert-on-unauthorized-login.md

 ---

-For a long time, we had our custom written `perl` script to alert us whenever someone logged into our production servers from an ip address we do not recognize (not white listed).
-The script looked somewhat like this...
+For a long time, we had our own custom written perl script to alert us whenever someone logged into our production servers from an ip address we do not recognize (not whitelisted).
+The script looked somewhat like this…

 {% highlight perl %}
 #!/usr/bin/perl